 Path to improved health

-Children who have hearing loss are being diagnosed sooner than ever, thanks to initiatives for newborn hearing screenings.
+Children who have hearing loss are being diagnosed sooner than ever.
+This is due to newborn hearing screenings.
 Every state has an Early Hearing Detection and Intervention (EHDI) program.
-In most cases, if your baby is born in a hospital, this early hearing screening takes place before you and baby are even discharged from the hospital.
+In most cases, if your baby is born in a hospital, this early hearing screening takes place before you and baby even go home.

 If you do not give birth in a hospital, you should have your baby’s hearing screened before he or she is 1 month old.